Airport wheelchair services are GREAT. Use them. You will be very glad you did.

 ☸️ Don’t leave your wheelchair sitting with just your bag on it.
 Unattended bags can be considered bomb threats in airports.

-☸️ Occasionally, they may forget about you.
+☸️ Occasionally, someone may park you somewhere, and then forget about you.
 This is good practice in speaking up for yourself!
 Waive down the nearest airport employee you see and ask for a wheelchair attendant.
-If you are still in the plane, you can ask them to call the wheelchair service again.

 ☸️ Happy wheeling!